lhcb/starterkit-lessons/14-asking-questions.md

 Help others reproduce your problem by including the necessary details.
 If the problem is with code you wrote, include it.
 However do not post all of your program.
-Try and make a minimal example that demosntrates the problem.
-Stack overflow has a good guide on creating a [minimal, complete, and verifiable example](http://stackoverflow.com/help/mcve).
+Try and make a minimal example that demonstrates the problem.
+Stack Overflow has a good guide on creating a [minimal, complete, and verifiable example](http://stackoverflow.com/help/mcve).

 You have to be precise.
 Do not simply dump all possible information that